suporterfid/octane-tag-job-control-api/README.md

 - **Services:** Implement business logic and job management
 - **Models:** Define data structures for API operations
 - **Background Services:** Manage long-running operations
+- **Job Strategies:** Implement specific RFID operation patterns
+- **Storage Services:** Handle data persistence and logging
+- **Utilities:** Provide helper functions and EPC generation tools

+## Project Structure

+- **OctaneTagJobControlAPI:** Main API implementation
+- **EpcListGenerator:** Utility for generating EPC lists
+- **TagUtils:** Common tag-related utilities and helpers

 ## Extending the API

 To add a new job strategy:

-1. Create a new class that implements `IJobStrategy` in the OctaneTagWritingTest project
+1. Create a new class that implements `IJobStrategy` in the JobStrategies directory
-2. Implement the `RunJob` method with your custom logic
+2. Implement the required interface methods
+3. Add appropriate configuration and validation logic
-3. The new strategy will automatically be available through the API
+4. The new strategy will automatically be available through the API

 ## License